CASE STUDY · LEADERSHIP

 Once those decisions were made, they were nearly impossible to undo.
 That's the danger of irreversible bets.

-Leadership Lesson: If the Infinite Goal had remained their lens, Peloton could have applied other techniques such as scenario planning, dissent roles, and incremental scaling to stay on course.
+Leadership lesson: If the Infinite Goal had remained their lens, Peloton could have applied other techniques — scenario planning, dissent roles, incremental scaling — to stay on course.

 Peloton's story isn't about bikes.
 It's about what happens when leaders lose sight of their true purpose.